PSalleSDev/VMUX/README.md

 # Introduction

-VMUX - Simple termux "workspace".
+VMUX - Simple termux "workspace/file manager".

 This is a CLI to handle files and folders.